Zhora Akopyan

 Zhora Akopyan (born 6 November 1997) is a Belarusian-Armenian kickboxer.
-He is a former Fair Fight, Tatneft and FEA champion.
+He is the former Fair Fight welterweight champion, FEA WGP lightweight champion and the 2019 Tatneft Cup lightweight tournament winner.

 Kickboxing career

 Akopyan grew up in Polotsk, Belarus, he practiced Karate as a child.
 His uncle noticed his love for martial arts and brought him to a Muay Thai and Kickboxing club in his hometown when Zhora was 11.

 Akopyan won the IFMA gold medal in 2014 after five years of training.
 The following year he moved to Minsk to join Gridin gym and try to breakout in the professional world.

 Akopyan was scheduled to face Eduard King at KOK Elimination Tournament on October 6, 2018.
 He won the fight by a second-round knockout.

 Akopyan was scheduled to face Mirkko Moisar at Number One Fight Show 11 on May 14, 2019.
 He won the fight by unanimous decision.

-Akopyan was scheduled to face Vladislav Ukrainets, in 1/8 of the -70kg tournament held on June 11, 2019.
+Akopyan was scheduled to face Vladislav Ukrainets, in 1/8 of the -70 kg tournament held on June 11, 2019.
 The fight went into an extra round, after which Akopyan won the decision.
 A month later, on July 20, Akopyan faced Yanis Budagov in the tournament quarterfinals.
 The fight once again went into an extra round, after which he was awarded a decision.

 Akopyan was scheduled to participate in the FEA World Grand Prix, held on August 17, 2019.
 He beat Stanislav Kazantsev by unanimous decision in the tournament semifinals.
 Advancing to the finals, he faced Constantin Rusu, whom he beat by decision, after an extra round was fought.

 Akopyan was scheduled to face Ilya Sokolov in the semifinals of the Tatneft Cup, held on October 4, 2019.
 He won the fight by decision, after an extra round was fought.